 that have agreed to become contracting parties.
-The 1972 Landon Convention requires Contracting Parties take all practicable steps to prevent the pollution of the sea by the dumping of waste and other matter that is liable to create hazards to human health, to harm living resources and marine life. to damage amenities or to interfere with other legitimate uses of the sea.
-1996 Protocol further The requires that, Contracting Parties take effective measures. according to their scientific, technical and economic capabilities, to prevent, reduce and where practicable eliminate pollution caused by dumping or incineration at sea of wastes or other Where matter. appropriate, thev shall harmonize their policies in this regard.

-- Thousands of dumping permits have been issued the and monitoring of the environmental of dumping guality areas enhanced.
-Besides, it has strictly prohibited the disposal of any substance radioactive and incineration of toxic waste at sea. and plans to gradually stop the dumping of industrial waste into the sea. - The North China Sea Branch of State Oceanic Administration People's Republic of China is responsible for the administration on sea dumping of three provinces and one city in North China Sea area, supervises and administers the wastes dumping activities in this area in the light of its function endowed by the law and according to the provision of the law.
-Under administration. enterprises and individuals who regulations offended the investigated and punished severely.
-Then some peccancies such as dumping without admission. dumping not in designated area and conditions etc. were controlled efficiently.
+The 1972 Landon Convention requires Contracting Parties take all practicable steps to prevent the pollution of the sea by the dumping of waste and other matter that is liable to create hazards to human health, to harm living resources and marine life, to damage amenities or to interfere with other legitimate uses of the sea.
+The 1996 Protocol further requires that, Contracting Parties take effective measures, according to their scientific, technical and economic capabilities, to prevent, reduce and where practicable eliminate pollution caused by dumping or incineration at sea of wastes or other matter.
+Where appropriate, they shall harmonize their policies in this regard.
+Thousands of dumping permits have been issued and the monitoring of the environmental quality of dumping areas is enhanced.
+Besides, it has strictly prohibited the disposal of any radioactive substance and incineration of toxic waste at sea, and plans to gradually stop the dumping of industrial waste into the sea. • The North China Sea Branch of State Oceanic Administration People's Republic of China is responsible for the administration on sea dumping of three provinces and one city in North China Sea area, supervises and administers the wastes dumping activities in this area in the light of its function endowed by the law and according to the provision of the law.
+Under the administration, some enterprises and individuals who offended the regulations were investigated and punished severely.
+Then some peccancies such as dumping without admission, dumping not in designated area and conditions etc. were controlled efficiently.
 At present, there are 4 formal sea dumping areas in the North China Sea area.
 In addition, 22 temporary sea dumping areas are being put into effect and amongst them 6 temporary sea dumping areas are under declaring of formal sea dumping areas.
-During the 2000-2004, the North China Sea Branch authorized 484 copies of sea dumping license and the $1.8940 \times 10^8 \text{ m}^3$ of dumping wastes.
+During the 2000-2004, the North China Sea Branch authorized 484 copies of sea dumping areas. --- --